angular/webdriver-manager/README.md

 View different versions of server and driver files:

 ```
-webdriver-tool status
+webdriver-manager status
 ```

 Clear out the server and driver files.
-If `webdriver-tool start` does not work, try to clear out the saved files.
+If `webdriver-manager start` does not work, try to clear out the saved files.

 ```
-webdriver-tool clean
+webdriver-manager clean
 ```